mhpaler/ets/packages/contracts/README.md

 # Ethereum Tag Service Contracts

+Ethereum Tag Service (ETS) is an experimental EVM based content tagging service, aimed at Web3 developers, running in alpha/testnet phase on the Polygon Blockchain.

 In ETS, tags, content tagging & tagging data are fully composable units & services.
-This treatment preserves data integrity, provenance & attribution across the projects and users that consume the service.
-The result is (hopefully) a novel way to connect people, places and things across Web3.

-Ethereum Tag Service contains a suite of contracts, that make it relatively easy for third parties to integrate
+Tagging can be performed via a JavaScript front-end client such as Ethers or Wagmi, or contract-to-contract interaction.

+The quickest way to get started with contract-to-contract interaction is by [getting a Publisher ID](../../docs/get-publisher-id.md) and implementing the [ETSPublisherV1](../contracts/contracts/publishers/interfaces/IETSPublisherV1.sol) interface with it inside your own contract.

 ## Quickstart

-To install with [**Hardhat**](https://github.com/nomiclabs/hardhat) or [**Truffle**](https://github.com/trufflesuite/truffle):
+To install with [**Hardhat**](https://github.com/nomiclabs/hardhat) or [**Truffle**](https://github.com/trufflesuite/truffle) using `npm`:

 ```sh
 npm install @ethereum-tag-service/contracts